opencrvs/infrastructure/examples/dev/README.md

 This guide describes how to deploy **OpenCRVS** with **Farajaland** sample data on a single-node Kubernetes cluster running on a virtual machine.

+**Farajaland**

+Farajaland [opencrvs-farajaland](https://github.com/opencrvs/opencrvs-farajaland) is an example fork of our released, and "vanilla" [opencrvs-countryconfig](https://github.com/opencrvs/opencrvs-countryconfig) repository that we use internally to configure internal QA environments, publish our own Dockerhub countryconfig images, write e2e tests and deploy during [opencrvs-core](https://github.com/opencrvs/opencrvs-core) development.

+When you fork this infrastructure repo to use alongside your forked opencrvs-countryconfig repository you should update all references to our test Dockerhub repository in our Dockerhub organisation **opencrvs/ocrvs-farajaland** accordingly.

 OpenCRVS can be deployed either:

 * **Manually** (using Helm and CLI commands), see [README-on-existing-cluster](README-on-existing-cluster.md) or